feiss/zero/readme.md

 Anybody trying to add an implementation should try to adhere to the [KISS](https://en.wikipedia.org/wiki/KISS_principle) principle:

-* Keep the external dependencies to the minimum, if not none.
+* Keep the external dependencies to the minimum, or none.
 The ideal usage of the library should be a single include.

 * Not make it too generic, full of options and supporting many pixel formats.